 However, to empower your e-commerce website with advanced reporting tools, third-party calculated shipping rates, more staff accounts, or inventory locations, you need to upgrade to Shopify ($79/month), or Advanced Shopify ($299/month).

-With a monthly subscription, you will receive a pre-build solution with free SSL, built-in blog, ready for use.
+With a monthly subscription, you will receive a pre-build solution with free SSL, a built-in blog, ready for use.
 As a user, you need to choose your domain name, add your products, choose the design template, give your bank account details, and that's all.
 You are ready to sell products online.

 Besides this, Shopify works excellent for the dropshipping business model.
 Using add-ons, you can integrate your shop with Oberlo, Spocket, or Aliexpress, and list products from suppliers in the U.S., Europe, Canada, Asia, Australia, Brazil, and your catalog.

 Shopify has its own payment gateway called Shopify Payments.
 If you want to leverage another payment gateway, like PayPal, you must pay additional payment fees, 2%, 1%, or 0.5%, depending on your Shopify plan.